bjayanta/nestjs-series/README.md

-# Lesson 1
+# Lesson 2

-1. Intro
-2. What is NestJS?
-Why use it?
-3. Prerequisites & Series Goal
+1. Starter Code + Quick Review
+2. What are Controllers?
+And how do they work?
+3. Controller structure
-4. Install Node.js
+4. GET Routes
-5. Create a NestJS app
-6. Overvire of Basic NestJS Structure
-7. Running the NestJS app
-8. Creating a users module
-9. Creating a users controller
-10. Creating a user provider
+5. Route Order is Important
+6. POST Route
+7. PATCH Route
+8. DELETE Route
+9. Query Parameters

 ## Commands